Bulgaria becomes first EU country to open market to CBD

 Regardless, the fallout from this is sure to be large.
 The Bulgarian government has clearly recognised the potential benefit to the economy of being at the forefront of the ever-expanding hemp industry, both through greater taxation and greater jobs.
 Likewise, otherwise EU countries may now feel a greater pressure to follow suit.

 At Vitality CBD we believe a well-informed user is a happier user, which is why we’re always at the cutting edge of CBD news.
-To keep up to date, check out our industry news pieces here.
+To keep up to date, check out our industry news pieces CBD news.

 If you've got any more questions, our experienced CBD team are always on hand to field any questions.
-Reach out to us on our contact page here.
+Reach out to us on our contact page CBD contact page.
+Or if you just want to buy CBD, check the Vitality CBD shop.